Use of Iron III Nitrate and Zinc Nitrate

-Yes, you can continue to use these solutions, although we suggest using iron (II) sulfate, rather than iron (III) nitrate, in an Fe/Fe2+ half-cell (or using a mixture of iron (II) sulfate and iron (III) sulfate, if you are preparing an Fe2+/Fe3+ half-cell).
+Both these chemicals are on the List of recommended chemicals for science in Australian schools 2021 therefore you can continue to use these chemicals.
+We suggest using iron (II) sulfate, rather than iron (III) nitrate, in an Fe/Fe2+ half-cell (or using a mixture of iron (II) sulfate and iron (III) sulfate, if you are preparing an Fe2+/Fe3+ half-cell).

 A half-cell consists of an electrode partially immersed in an aqueous solution.
 A potential difference is developed between the positively charged solution and the negatively charged electrode when connected to a standard hydrogen electrode.
 A number of different half-cells can be used.

 - Copper metal in an aqueous solution of copper (II) nitrate